Here’s the good, the bad, and the ugly about Chinese toilets.

 These terms are used interchangeably throughout the country.

-Funnily enough, some locals will understand you if you ask for the ‘WC’ in English.
-In case you don’t know, this stands for ‘water closet’ – a British term meaning a room that contains a flush toilet.
+Funnily enough, some locals will understand you if you just say ‘WC’ in English.
+This stands for ‘water closet’, a British term meaning a room that contains a flush toilet.

-When using Wi-Fi in China, you won’t be able to access major websites and apps like Google, Gmail, Facebook, Instagram and WhatsApp.
+When using Wi-Fi in China, you won’t be able to access foreign websites and apps like Google, Gmail, Facebook, Instagram, major news sites, and many more.

-This is due to the country’s strict censorship laws.
+This is due to the country’s strict internet censorship laws.

 You can only access these sites if you download a virtual private network (VPN) app on your phone before you touch down on Chinese soil.

-If you’re interested in squat toilets, you may also like the following articles I wrote:
+If you’re interested in the quirkiness of China, you may also like these articles: